battermann/sbt-json/README.md

 After a successful installation place one or more `.json` files containing sample JSON documents in the directory `src/main/resources/json/`.

-By default play-json formats will be generated.
-If you don't use play-json in your project add `jsonInterpreter := plainCaseClasses` to your `build.sbt` file and reload sbt.
+By default only the case classes will be generated.
+To generate play-json formats, add `jsonInterpreter := plainCaseClasses.withPlayJsonFormats` to your `build.sbt` file and reload sbt.

 On compile, case classes will be generated in `target/scala-{version}/src_managed/compiled_json/jsonmodels/{name}` where `name` will be the name of the corresponding `.json` file.